cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

       like OpenSSL, NTL, Scintilla, ... are not counted here.
       Also any automatically created files or word lists are not counted.

-  Snapshot about the number of files and the number of lines of code

 - Details about compilation, linking and about a consistent development can be found in the sources in the file "readme-source.txt".

-- The sources have been compiled with the Microsoft development environment Visual Studio 2010 Standard Edition (VC++ v9.0), in order to support a modern Microsoft development environment used at the universities.
+- The sources have been compiled with the Microsoft development environment Visual Studio 2008 Standard Edition.
   Note about the versions of the MS development environment:
-  - The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library (in contrast to the Standard Edition) for the GUI, which is still used in CT 1.x.
+  - The Express Edition of VS2008 is not sufficient, because this does not support the old MFC library (in contrast to the Standard Edition) for the GUI, which is still used in CT 1.4.
-  - Additionally there was a need to change from VS2003 to VS2008, because some libraries could only be compiled with VS2008 in a way, that they run well under both Windows XP and Windows Vista.
+  - The compiliation itself worked when using a more modern Microsoft development environment like Visual Studio 2010 Standard Edition (VC++ v9.0), VS2013, or VS2015.
+However, many graphics then appeared distorted at UHD monitors (in the opposite to the VS2008).
+    --> We found no hint, how to get rid of this mistake in the newer development environments, without newly creating all graphics ;-)

-  Compiling all versions (6 languages, each in debug and release mode) lasts about 2 h on a modern PC.
+- Compiling all versions (6 languages, each in debug and release mode) lasts about 2 h on a modern PC. (xxx)